anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/umath/umath.rst

-Again on Intel |R| Core |TM| i5 the stock Python performs well on basic operations (due to hard-coded AVX intrinsics and because multi-threading from Intel Python does not add much on basic operations) but does not scale on transcendentals (loops with transcendentals are not vectorized in stock Python).
-Intel Python delivers performance close to native speeds (90% of MKL) on relatively big problem sizes.
+Again on Intel |R| Core |TM| i5 the stock Python performs well on basic operations (due to hard-coded AVX intrinsics and because multi-threading from Intel |R| Distribution for Python does not add much on basic operations) but does not scale on transcendentals (loops with transcendentals are not vectorized in stock Python).
+Intel |R| Distribution for Python delivers performance close to native speeds (90% of MKL) on relatively big problem sizes.